bringauto/etna/README.md

 - without-fleet - do not start Virtual Fleet
 - without-broker - do not start MQTT broker (you must change the IP address to external broker inside docker-compose)
 - without-daemon - do not start BringAuto Daemon
+- without-http-api - do not start HTTP API server nor the related PostgreSQL database
 - mosquitto - start only MQTT mosquitto broker
 - core - start only MQTT broker and BringAuto Daemon